albertodev01/equations/README.md

 | `LUSolver`            | :x:                |
 | `SORSolver`           | :heavy_check_mark: |

 In any case, solvers only work with square matrices so `N` equations in `N` variables.
-These solvers are used to find the `x` in the `Ax = b` relation.
+These solvers are used to find the `x` in the `Ax = b` equation.
 Methods require at least the equation system matrix `A` and the vector `b` containing the unknowns.
 Iterative methods may require additional parameters such as an initial guess or a particular configuration value.

 ```dart
 // Solve a system using LU decomposition